-The Dunlin Alpha platform was installed in 1977, comprising a concrete gravity base structure (CGBS), supporting a steel topsides deck and production facilities.The infrastructure includes Dunlin, Dunlin South West, Osprey and Merlin fields.
-The Dunlin Alpha platform stands on the seabed above the Dunlin field and has served as a production facility for the associated fields.
+The Dunlin Alpha platform was installed in 1977, comprising a concrete gravity base structure (CGBS), supporting a steel topsides deck and production facilities.The infrastructure included Dunlin, Dunlin South West, Osprey and Merlin fields.
+The Dunlin Alpha platform was constructed on the seabed above the Dunlin field and has served as a production facility for the associated fields.
 Oil production was exported from Dunlin Alpha via pipeline to the Cormorant A platform, and from there by pipeline to the Sullom Voe oil terminal in the Shetland Islands.

 The main Dunlin hydrocarbon reservoir and the Dunlin South West hydrocarbon accumulations were reached from wells located on the Dunlin Alpha platform.
 As separate reservoirs, the Merlin and Osprey fields were accessed by subsea wells located on the seabed.
 These fields were ‘tied back’ to the Dunlin A platform by a set of two 8 inch diameter subsea pipelines and control lines.
 Dunlin Alpha also acted as a pumping station for crude oil imports from the Thistle field, exported via the Dunlin/Cormorant pipeline.